What to do before a flood:

 What is flooding

-- Flash Flood: Intense rainfall over the local catchment making runoff that exceeds the capacity of the drainage network causing flooding quickly and with limited warning.
-These floods are common for the local waterways in Newcastle such as Throsby, Styx, Cottage, Dark and Ironbark Creeks.
+- Flash flooding: intense rainfall over the local catchment leading to runoff that exceeds the capacity of the drainage network, causing flood water to rise quickly and with limited warning.
+These floods are common for local waterways in Newcastle, such as Throsby, Styx, Cottage, Dark and Ironbark Creeks.

-- Hunter River Flood: Sustained heavy rainfall in the Hunter River catchment causing high river levels that spill out into the low-lying areas of the floodplain like Hexham, Beresfield and Sandgate.
+- Hunter River floods: sustained heavy rainfall in the Hunter River catchment causing high river levels that spill out into the low-lying areas of the floodplain, like Hexham, Beresfield and Sandgate.

-- Storm Surge: Oceanic storms on the coast causing elevated water levels, severe winds and large waves, common in Newcastle Harbour and low-lying suburbs such as Stockton, Carrington, Wickham, Maryville and Islington.
+- Storm surges: Oceanic storms on the coast causing elevated water levels, severe winds and large waves, common in Newcastle Harbour and our low-lying suburbs, such as Stockton, Carrington, Wickham, Maryville and Islington.

-Land that has been formed by flooding over time.
+A floodplain is typically low-lying land that has been formed by flooding over time and naturally floods frequently.
 Much of Newcastle has been built on floodplains.
 This was evidenced in the floods of June 2007.

 Overland flow occurs when runoff from heavy rainfall runs across the land either before it enters a waterway or after a waterway breaks its banks.
 Overland flow tends to affect localised areas during flash flooding.